workgena/awesome-hardware/mice/SteelSeries_Rival_110/en.md

 - build quality could be better, avarage lifitime 1-3 year(normal for modern mice)
 - Meterial on the sides may be a bit slippy for some people
 - scroll is hard to press
-- CPI more then 3,000 can couse cursors trembling
+- CPI more then 3,000 can cause cursors trembling

-## Specs and features
+## Important specs
 - TrueMove1 optical sensor (modified 3330)
 - safe shape
 - right hand